jpush/aurora-imui/docs/iOS/usage_english.md

 ## Data management
 #### add new message
-To add new message in message list is pretty easy, we support some way to add message to `IMUIMessageCollectionView`
+To add new message in message list is pretty easy, we support some way to add message to `IMUIMessageCollectionView`.
 - append message to bottom
 ```
 messageCollectionView.appendMessage(with message: IMUIMessageModel)